polar-app/polar-app/docs/SHARING.md

 "Some document access calls may be cached, and cached calls do not count towards the limits."

 # Implementation Strategy

-- how do I allow the user to control who has access to see their shared contacts for documents?
-    I guess I could punt on this now and add it later?

 - the first big milestone I have to implement is changing the permissions with one user and then fetching again with another user to make sure they can